mymonkey110/mingle-rpc/README.md

 # mingle-rpc

-A lightweight rpc framework for Java
+A lightweight rpc library for Java